Multiple Myeloma: International Bill of Rights

-- A second opinion and/or to change their primary physician or medical teams.
+- A second opinion and/or the right to change their primary physician or medical teams.

-- Access to their own medical records and other health information, and have it easily understood.
+- Access their own medical records and other health information, and have it easily understood.

-- Privacy and confidentiality of their personal information protected.
-Personal privacy is maintained and confidential handling of personal health and other information is assured.
+- Privacy and confidentiality of their personal information.
+Personal privacy is maintained and protected, and confidential handling of personal health and other information is assured.

 - Avoid unnecessary suffering and pain in each step of the illness.